jamanz/aaa/work_log.md

  - Added New Screen - PhotoScreen, make vanilla version according to provided example for using module Camera4Kivy

+## 40-45 Pomo:
+ - Tested on other Android device.
+Camera works for Android 10 devices but crash on Android 9

 ## References:
 1. [updating recycle view](https://medium.com/nerd-for-tech/how-to-refresh-kivy-recycleview-72244883d075)